yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 > If you give your fans what they want, they’ll give you what you need.

-Not to say you shouldn’t write hit songs, but if you hide away for a long time and immerge from the shadows with a hit song, **no one will care**.
+Not to say you shouldn’t write hit songs, but if you hide away for a long time and emerge from the shadows with a hit song, **no one will care**.

 > **You must have an audience for your music to take off.**